 Doctors and scientists are always looking for better ways to care for children with rhabdomyosarcoma.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-In fact, every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in a clinical trial.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in a clinical trial.

 Many clinical trials focus on new treatments.
 Researchers want to learn if a new treatment is safe, effective, and possibly better than the treatment doctors use now.
-These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
+Clinical trials may evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.
 Children who participate in clinical trials can be some of the first to get a treatment before it is available to the public.
 However, there are some risks with a clinical trial, including possible side effects and the chance that the new treatment may not work as well as the current standard of care.
 Parents are encouraged to talk with their child's health care team about the pros and cons of joining a specific study.

 Deciding to join a clinical trial

-Patients decide to participate in clinical trials for many reasons.
-For some patients, a clinical trial is the best treatment option available.
+People decide to participate in clinical trials for many reasons.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating rhabdomyosarcoma.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with rhabdomyosarcoma.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to progress in treating rhabdomyosarcoma.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future children with rhabdomyosarcoma.

 Patient safety and informed consent

 To join a clinical trial, parents and children must participate in a process known as informed consent.
 Informed consent means that parents give permission for their child to participate in a clinical trial and that teenagers 18 or older give their consent to participate.
 During informed consent, the doctor should: